CLAT Syllabus 2026: Subjects-wise Syllabus PDF, Important Topics

 You may also check popular Law courses :

 Along with the syllabus, it is very important that candidates are acquainted with the paper pattern.
-The CLAT 2025 exam will be conducted offline in pen and paper based test mode.
-The CLAT exam will comprise of 120 questions scattered over five subjects.
-Candidates will be awarded one mark for a correct answer and 0.25 marks will be deducted for every incorrect response.
-The detailed exam pattern of CLAT 2025 has been given below:
+CLAT 2026 will be an offline exam.
+As per the CLAT 2026 exam pattern, there will be 120 questions across five subjects.
+Candidates will be awarded one mark for every correct answer and 0.25 marks will be deducted for every incorrect response.
+The detailed exam pattern of CLAT 2026 has been given below:

 CategoryDetails